osmosis-labs/assetlists/README.md

 **Scheduled Generation** (Twice weekly: Mondays and Thursdays at 09:00 UTC):
 The `Generate All Files` bundle workflow runs automatically and includes:
 - Updates the chain-registry submodule to the latest version
-- Validates RPC/REST endpoints (7 endpoints per run for performance)
+- Validates RPC/REST endpoints (priority-based selection: 10 of ~180 chains per run)
+  - Prioritizes: Failed chains (1 day requery delay) → Never-validated chains → Oldest-validated chains (7 day requery delay)
+  - Tracks validation results in `state/state.json` for endpoint optimization
+  - Full validation available via manual `Full Endpoint Validation` workflow
 - Generates assetlist files in multiple formats
 - Generates chainlist files with wallet integration metadata
 - Updates asset state
 - Generates comments for zone assets
 - Runs localization for multi-language support
 - Creates a pull request with all updates to the `update/assetlist_all` branch
+- Auto-merges the PR after validation passes (scheduled runs only)

 **Manual Workflows** (Not included in bundle):
 Individual generation workflows can be triggered manually via GitHub Actions: